 Thando joined the team in July 2015 and manages both the Financial and Strategic functions within CRF.
 Prior to joining CRF Thando spent almost ten years working in Programme Management, Corporate Finance and Strategy for several multinationals including Ernst and Young and Old Mutual.
 She holds a Bachelor of Commerce degree from Wits, majoring in Finance and Accounting, as well an Honors degree in Business Finance from UNISA.
 Thando is also a Chartered Financial Analyst (CFA).

 Farhana assists with the management of a the Future Positive project for HIV affected youth living in the township of Khayelitsha, Cape Town and serves as a trainer and outreach manager.
 Farhana has worked as a graphic designer for themediachilli, and as an art facilitator/field manager at Lalela Project, an NGO providing educational arts to youth living in challenged communities in Cape Town.
 She has a bachelors degree in Social Anthropology and Political Studies from the University of Cape Town.

-Linda is the coordinator and lead trainer for two incubator projects in Cape Town: Manenberg and COSA (the Magnet Technology and Science school in Khayelitsha).
+Linda is the coordinator and lead trainer for a number of projects in Cape Town, including COSAT (the Centre of Science and Technology) school in Khayelitsha.
 She has worked with CRF since 2013.